 - Is not the outdoor environment valued

-because it allows people to learn directly from the consequences of
+because it allows people to learn directly from the

 - Surely adventures can be meaningful enough